eqlz/fsnd-linux-server-config/README.md

 Make `.git` file inaccessible: `sudo nano .htaccess`, add a line of `RedirectMatch 404 /\.git` into the file.
 Then save it.

 ### Set Up Directory Structure
-You directory structure shoul look like this, this is what my directory looks like on my server:
+Set your directory structure look like this, this is what my directory looks like on my server:
 ```
 /var/www/fullstack-nanodegree-vm/
 --------------------------------catalog